dimembermatt/MPPT-Design/docs/DESIGN.md

 # DESIGN.MD

+## PREFACE

+This document is meant to show the design process and work and may not be representative of the HW.
+Sorry :( I just want to die

+## Introduction

 We want to design a highly efficient, compact, and useful Maximum Power Point Tracker (MPPT).
 This MPPT consists of three main components: